-You can group tracks and busses in various ways.
-In the editor window, a track's controls might look like these:
+Tracks and busses can be grouped in various ways.
+In the editor window, a track's controls might look like the adjacent image.

 The green tab to the left of the track header indicates that this track is in a group called Fred.
-You can drag these tabs to add adjacent tracks to a group.
+These tabs can be dragged to add adjacent tracks to a group.

 Create New Groups

-There are several ways to create groups for tracks and bussess:
+There are several ways to create groups for tracks and busses:

-- Context-click on the group tab and use one of the Create... options there.
-You can create a group with no members, or one that starts with the currently selected tracks, or record-enabled tracks, or soloed tracks.
+- Right-clicking on the group tab and using one of the Create… options there.
+A group can be created with no members, or one that starts with the currently selected tracks, or record-enabled tracks, or soloed tracks.

-- Alternatively, click the ‘g’ button on a track header to open the Group menu.
+- Alternatively, clicking the g button on a track header to open the Group menu.
 The menu lists the available groups.
 Selecting one of these groups will add the track or bus to that group.
-The menu also lets you create a new group.
+The menu also allows creating a new group.

-- Finally, the Groups tab of the Editor Lists or the Mixer Window has a plus (+) button at the bottom of the list.
-Click on the plus sign to create a new group.
+- Finally, the Groups list has a plus (+) button at the bottom of the list that can be clicked on to create a new group.

-Context-click on a group tab and select Remove Group from the menu.
+Context-clicking on a group tab and selecting Remove Group from the menu removes it.
 Removing a group does not remove the members of a group.

-You can also remove groups by selecting them in the Groups tab of the Editor Lists or Mixer Window and then pressing the minus (-) button at the bottom of the list.
+Groups can also be removed by selecting them in the Groups list and then pressing the minus (−) button at the bottom of the list.

 Add/Remove Tracks and Busses From a Group

-Click the g button to display a menu with a list of the available groups.
-Select one of these groups to add the track or bus to that group.
-Select No Group to remove it.
+Clicking the g button displays a menu with a list of the available groups.
+Selecting one of these groups adds the track or bus to that group.
+Selecting No Group removes it.

-Alternatively, you can also drag a group tab to add or remove tracks from the group.
+Alternatively, a group tab can be dragged to add or remove tracks from the group.